Analog revival: 21st century: mainstream revival

 The releases of the Minimoog Voyager (left) and Monotron (right) helped begin the analog revival.

 The revival began in earnest during the early 21st century; its beginning is attributed to multiple events, including the release of the Minimoog Voyager in 2002 by the reformed Moog Music, the release of the Korg Monotron in 2010 and the re-release of several vintage synthesizers.

 Modular synthesizers, specifically Eurorack, played a part in the revival by spurring major manufacturers to start making new analog synthesizers.
 Trade shows such as the NAMM Show reported large increases in the number of modular synthesizers in 2015, when there was a 20% increase in synthesizer offerings at the show.
 The manufacturing switch to surface-mount technology also contributed to the analog revival, as new synthesizers could be made faster for lower costs.
 The mass production of small analog synthesizers was another factor, as previous designs suffered due to being costly and unwieldy.

-The revival began due to a number of perceived advantages that analog synthesizers have over their digital counterparts.
-Sound on Sound stated that one of these reasons was the imperfections present in the sound of an analog synthesizer, which can make the instrument feel less "sterile".
+The revival began due to a number of perceived advantages of analog synthesizers.
+Imperfections in the sound can make analog synthesis feel less "sterile".
 Tom Oberheim said that "there is a warmth to analog", and compared the analog–digital divide to LPs and CDs.
 (Note: This perceived warmth of analog sounds is a form of mild distortion that is made when analog audio paths are overloaded.)
 They also suggested that the simple layout and "one-knob-per-function" design help to make a better connection with the player.
-Oberheim and US synth designer Dave Smith both theorized that the demand could be due to a cohort of younger musicians discovering analog synthesizers.
-Steve Oppenheimer of Electronic Musician suggested that a factor was that musicians wanted digital and sample-based synthesizers over analog because they could emulate acoustic instruments better, but a new appreciation of analog by electronic musicians caused an "analog renaissance".
+Oberheim and US synth designer Dave Smith theorized that the demand could be due to a cohort of younger musicians discovering analog synthesizers.
+Steve Oppenheimer of Electronic Musician suggested that musicians wanted digital and sample-based synthesizers over analog because they could emulate acoustic instruments better, but a new appreciation of analog by electronic musicians caused an "analog renaissance".

 As well as the production of new synthesizers, the analog revival has manifested in other ways.
 Vintage synthesizers are now being sold for large amounts due to demand from modern producers.
 Digital synthesizers are also beginning to display traits associated with analog, such as more hands-on controls.